D'Ante Smith

-D'Ante Smith (born June 8, 1998) is an American football offensive tackle for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at East Carolina.
+D'Ante Bryce Smith (born June 8, 1998) is an American professional football offensive tackle.
+He played college football for the East Carolina Pirates.

-Early life and high school
+Early life

 Smith grew up in Augusta, Georgia and attended Grovetown High School, where he was a member of the football and wrestling teams.
 After being named second-team All-Area and All-Region as a junior, Smith committed to play college football at Appalachian State.
 During his senior season, he decommitted from Appalachian State and ultimately signed to play at East Carolina.

 College career

 Smith sustained a season-ending injury in the opening game of his freshman season and used a medical redshirt.
 Going into his senior year, Smith had started 33 games.
 Smith suffered an injury in the season opener of his redshirt senior season.
-He eventually decided to opt out of the remainder of the year and train for the 2021 NFL Draft.
+He eventually decided to opt out of the remainder of the year and train for the 2021 NFL draft.

 Professional career

-Smith was selected in the fourth round with the 139th overall pick of the 2021 NFL Draft by the Cincinnati Bengals.
+Smith was selected in the fourth round with the 139th overall pick of the 2021 NFL draft by the Cincinnati Bengals.
 He signed his four-year rookie contract with Cincinnati on May 17.
 He was placed on injured reserve on October 16, 2021.
-He was activated on December 18.
+He was activated on December 18, 2021 for the Week 16 matchup against the Denver Broncos.

+Smith served as the backup left tackle to Jonah Williams throughout the 2022 season, and carved out a role for himself as the team's swing tackle on running plays that required a sixth offensive lineman.

+Smith remained as the backup left tackle for the 2023 season, this time backing up Orlando Brown Jr., who the Bengals had signed in free agency.

+Smith missed the 2024 season after tearing a patellar tendon in training camp.